China men's national volleyball team

 The China men's national volleyball team (中国国家男子排球队) represents China in international volleyball competitions and friendly matches, governed by Chinese Volleyball Association.
+The team now ranks 24th in the FIVB World Rankings and the current head coach is Vital Heynen.

 The team competed twice in the Olympic Games, finishing in eighth place at the 1984 Summer Olympics in Los Angeles, California, and fifth place in the 2008 Summer Olympics at home in Beijing.
 China have been consistently competing the FIVB World Championship, with a best of seventh place in both 1978 and 1982.
 On a continental level, China won three gold medals at the Asian Games, in 1986, 1990 and 1998.
 China also won 3 gold medals at the Asian Championship in 1979, 1997 and 1999.
-The team now ranks 26th in the FIVB World Rankings and the current head coach is Wu Sheng.